GildedPleb/hab-guide/src/pages/why.md

 - Bitcoin is.
 (And Will Always Be Under Attack)
 - Dissenting Opinion Refutation

-## Reduction to Lost Income / HALX Option
+## Reduction to Lost Liquidity / HALX Option

-It is becoming clear that higher layers of the stack will increasingly mean income streams—routing fees, streamed sats from podcast listens, gaming apps, etc. As those income streams mature into living wages, it will become paramount for security, autonomy, and privacy that privately operated, independent, [economic nodes](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb) process those transactions.
+It is becoming clear that higher layers of the stack will increasingly mean income streams—routing fees, streamed sats from podcast listens, gaming apps, etc, aka cash flow and liquidity.
+As these streams mature into living wages, or even corporate expenses and revenue, it will become paramount for security, autonomy, and privacy that independently operated, [economic nodes](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb) process those transactions.
+In any adversarial or competitive economy, autonomy is key to competitive advantage, otherwise participants subject themselves to financial censorship, conflict of interest, or cross purpose arrangements.
 Though transactions may only be delayed by downtime, they can not be ultimately processed without compute, power, an internet connection, and memory.
-As such, node downtime will soon mean either lost or delayed living wages, bidirectional income flow imbalances, or sacrifices to privacy, autonomy, security, independence, etc.
+As such, independent and economic node downtime will soon mean either lost or delayed living wages/bidirectional imbalances, or sacrifices to privacy, autonomy, security, independence, etc.

 A highly available node alleviates this pressure.
 From the physical and data inputs, hardware layer, and up, it has the capacity to offer all services as